 Chittenden County - Museum Directory

-Please Note: Due to the COVID-19 pandemic, information listed for open hours or events may not be accurate in 2020.
-We recommend contacting the organization directly to confirm before making plans to visit.
+Please Note: We make every effort to ensure the information listed for open hours or events is accurate, but we recommend contacting the organization directly to confirm before making plans to visit.

 Birds of Vermont Museum